 As part of his employment law practice, Walter conducts discrimination and workplace investigations, drafts workplace policies including data security breach policies, and provides advice concerning employment contracts, non-competition agreements, and wage and hour compliance issues.
+He handles class action wage and overtime disputes at both the state and federal level.
 In addition, he provides comprehensive consultation services and training sessions to assist business clients in designing policies that promote a professional work environment compliant with state and federal laws, as well as helping to reduce or prevent the incidence of disruptive employment-related claims.
-Together with Safety and Respect at Work, LLC, he co-hosts a yearly workplace investigation three-day training session valuable to human resource professionals and companies of every size, and has completed the MCAD certified courses on investigations and training in the workplace.
+Together with Safety and Respect at Work, LLC, he co-hosts a yearly workplace investigation multiple-day training session valuable to human resource professionals and companies of every size and has completed the MCAD certified courses on investigations and training in the workplace.
 In addition, as part of a working team of lawyers at Eckert Seamans, Walter helps international businesses open and operate in the United States and abroad, and helps them navigate the complex regulatory and legal framework in today’s international economy.
 Walter helps guide expanding businesses as they grow into foreign markets and shepherds them through the initial legal hurdles to enter the United States markets.

 Prior to entering private practice, he was an Assistant Attorney General in Massachusetts, defending numerous state agencies and departments in administrative law appeals.
+Walter has served as the Chief of the Massachusetts Bay Transportation Authority’s labor law unit.
 He has also served as a Special Assistant Attorney General.
 Walter has a working knowledge of the complex and organic state retirement statute Chapter 32 and drafted an opinion of the Attorney General concerning the applicability of specific retirement provisions under the state’s retirement statute to the judicial branch.

 - Handles intra-family shareholder disputes, involving breach of fiduciary duties and freeze out of shareholder.